Non-Halo Structures and their Effects on Gravitational Lensing: Simulations of WDM structure formation

 \section{Simulations of WDM structure formation}

 In this section we describe our WDM numerical simulations.
 We first focus on the differences between CDM and WDM initial conditions, and then discuss our simulation technique.
-We refer to \cite{Stucker2020} and St\"ucker~et~al.~(in~prep.) for specifics on our set of simulations.
+We refer to \cite{Stucker2020} and \cite{Stuecker2021} for specifics on our set of simulations.